The COVID-19 pandemic has led to financial hardship for many families. The person who is supposed to be paying you may have lost their job.

 See If you're struggling to pay support for more information about child support issues.

-If you want changes to child or spousal support for reasons not related to COVID-19, you must make an application through your local Provincial Court registry.
+If you want changes to child or spousal support for reasons not related to COVID-19, you must apply through your local Provincial Court registry.
+You can also get a free professional mediator to help you and the other parent.
+Learn more about this online service and other dispute resolution services on MyLawBC.